 $ 40.00/ 50 minutes $ 60.00/ 80 minutes(initial Free Assessment)

-Marriage Intensive Required Pre-Intensive Counseling: $125 per hour.
+Marriage Intensive Required Pre-Intensive Counseling: The normal hourly rate of the counselor.

 Phone Consultation Fees